J-Rey/wp-cron.py/README.md

 Original blog announcement explaining much more on the reasons why & how to get it setup: https://pressjitsu.com/blog/wordpress-cron-cli/

-Both links above explain how to schedule it with cron daemon but could also use systemd timer if preferred.
+Both links above explain how to schedule it with cron daemon but could also use systemd user timer with lingering for the user.

 Besides what would be already needed for a standard or multisite WordPress installation on Linux, WP-CLI is also required to be installed: https://make.wordpress.org/cli/handbook/installing/